 Main Course Salad #3 ~ Shrimp Taco Salad

 I’m going back to basics with this last installment of my main course salad challenge.
 You know I like to fool around with recipes and put my special tvfgi stamp on them, but sometimes tradition rules, and making a great chef salad is one of those times.

 The origins of the chef’s salad are a little murky, nobody knows for sure when or where it was invented, but was on the menu of the Ritz Carlton Restaurant in New York City starting in the 1940s and that’s really where it got its popular start.

-The non-negotiables of a great chef salad ~
+The non-negotiable ingredients for a great chef salad

 - the meat: ham and turkey (or chicken) and bacon (used smoked meats for extra flavor)

 - the cheese: more than one kind, I’m using Swiss and cheddar